chrisle/StageLinq/README.md

 # StageLinq
-NodeJS implementation of the Denon StageLinq protocol
+NodeJS library implementation to access information through the Denon StageLinq protocol

 ## About